 O u r L i v e s

-I’ve been on this planet for 62 years, and I have a hard time understanding how that’s possible.
+I’ve been on this planet for 65 years, and I have a hard time understanding how that’s possible.
 How did the little girl that I was turn into the woman that I am?
-Can I look inside myself and find her?
+Is she still there?
 It feels as if I’ve lived my life mostly on the inside and for the past decade, I’ve been trying to excavate it.
 I feel tremendous gratitude to have been allowed all these years, and what I’m doing now is the best of the best.

 Still, I want more.
 I always have.
 My mother was fond of saying how glad she was when I turned 16 and could run my own errands.
 But I have all these ideas, all these plans, all these lists.
-I want to figure out who I am.
 I want to figure out how to be in the world as I am in my head.
-But let me tell you, it does not come naturally.
-Just ask my husband.

 365 True Things